Mustack/att-kandy-example/tutorial.md

 ## Users

 Our application will need users, and to hold our users we will need to store them somewhere.
-For this we will use an in-memory database that is backed by simple JSON files.
+For this we will use an in-mpemory database that is backed by simple JSON files.
 This will allow us to focus on our application logic.

 Let's create a _database.js_ file which will hold all our application state.